Of course you want to be successful at Wayne State. But what's the best way to do that? One approach is to join a Learning Community.

 - What are the academic benefits to being in a learning community?
 Members of a Learning Community experience learning at a deeper level.
 Data shows that grades go up and students do better at their studies.
 Learning Community students persist; they are more likely to stay in school and complete their course of study.
 Data show that Learning Community students experience less of a decline in self esteem and have a greater sense of connection to the university community.

 - Can't find a Learning Community that fits?
 New Learning Communities are proposed each year!
-Soon proposals will be submitted for the 2018 - 2019 Academic Year.
-More information will be posted as it becomes available.
-See the Current LCs list for the most up-to-date information.
+Information on new LCs will be posted as it becomes available.
+Send the LC Program an email if you have an idea or need help finding a learning community to join.